 That’s not to say that laziness, poor mindset, and financial management don’t play their part, it’s just that motivation can kill a financial venture faster than any of these.

-I can be a great “doer“, but without the right motivation, I find no joy in anything that I do and quickly burn out.
+I can be a great “doer“, but without the right motivation, I’ll find no joy in anything that I do and quickly burn out.

-I can be an excellent “thinker“, have the right mindset about success and money, but without motivation, I don’t take action or I dislike the way I am pursuing success or financial freedom.
+It’s possible for me to be an excellent “thinker“.
+Indeed, having the right mindset about success and money, but without motivation, I don’t take action or I dislike the way I am pursuing success or financial freedom.